City-of-Helsinki/bestpractice/docs/best-practices/scrum-project-management.md

   * Tell things that suck in our way of working
   * Pick the most painful ones (e.g. by vote)
   * Decide what is to be done about them, when and by whom
- * Daily Scrum: 15 minutes (or less) for the development team to plan the work for the day.
+ * Daily Scrum: 15 minutes (or less) for the development team to inspect progress toward the Sprint Goal and adapt the Sprint Backlog as necessary, adjusting the upcoming planned work.
+The Developers can select whatever structure and techniques they want.
-   * For example, the Development Team members can each answer these 3 questions:
-     * What did I do yesterday to help the Development Team meet the Sprint Goal?
-     * What will I do today to help the Development Team meet the Sprint Goal?
-     * Do I see any impediment that prevents me or the Development Team from meeting the Sprint Goal?

 ## Sprint Planning checklist